rcnfinance/ramp-contracts/README.md

 # Ramps

-Ramps allow lend and pay to be made with any ERC-20 token while the Diaspore contract receiving RCN their token using pooled liquidity.
+Ramps allow lend and pay to be made with any ERC-20 token, handling conversions for the protocol to receive RCN tokens.

-TokenConverter accepts tokens and ether, converts these to the RCN token, and makes corresponding call.
+TokenConverter accepts tokens and ether, and converts these to the RCN token, making the corresponding calls.

 ## Install